-FOOD STUDIES 9/10: Level 1 (MADFS09)
+FOOD STUDIES: LEVEL 1 (MFOOD10)

 This course is designed to develop your cooking skills.
 Students will study a variety of food products, become familiar with operating the classroom kitchen equipment, and prepare some simple meals.
 Students will consider the "why" of cooking methods as well as the "how".
 Students will also learn about food trends and how they affect food choices.
 Students will acquire a solid foundation of food safety, sanitation, and kitchen safety.
 Cooking labs will focus on food preparation, cooking, baking, and presentation.
+If this is your first-time taking Food Studies (regardless of what grade you're in) then select this course.